 k.
 Resource Nodes shall not be located at the Block Load Transfer (BLT) buses.

 l.
 Do not identify or locate Resource Nodes for Non-Modeled Generators.

+m.
+The Resource Node for a Distribution Generation Resource (DGR) or Distribution Energy Storage Resource (DESR) may be located at its Resource Connectivity Node.